uclibs/treatment_database/README.md

 rails server
 ```

+## Local Deployment and Development
+In production, the app uses SSO with Shibboleth for authentication.
+For local development,
+a simple username is used to streamline the setup.

+Key Differences:
+- Production: SSO with Shibboleth.
+- Local: Username only.
+- Most tests use the local username setup.
+- SSO-specific tests simulate the production environment using mock data.

 ## Running the Tests

 The treatment database has a test suite built with rspec, running it is simple, just call the following in the project directory: